-At Northwest Indian College the student body is a diverse group.
-The average student is a 29-year-old female with at least one dependent.
-Our growing Athletic Program, however, is drawing increasing numbers of traditional college age students right out of high school.
-Over 75 percent of our students come from a federally-recognized Indian tribe and we represent over 90 different tribal nations.
+Northwest Indian College's student body is diverse, ranging from students straight our of high school, many attracted by our growing athletic program, to returning adult learners of all ages.
+Over 75 percent of our students come from a federally-recognized Indian tribe and our students represent over 90 different Tribal nations.
 The Northwest Indian College proudly serves over 1,200 students annually.

 Resources for faculty and staff at Northwest Indian College.
-Departments and programs at the college can be contacted using the Campus Directory
+Departments and programs at the college can be contacted using the College Directory

 Northwest Indian College‘s main campus is located at the Lummi Nation.
 The College also has six full service extended campus sites located at Muckleshoot, Nez Perce, Nisqually, Port Gamble S’Klallam, Swinomish, and Tulalip.
 Please follow the links to the left to visit the website for each extended campus site.